Guide: Getting your class ready at the start of each term

 - Who is this for: Online Instructors

-Edit your course information page
+Edit your course details

 Distance Education will send out an e-mail when courses become available.
 If you are teaching a fully online course and it has not been reviewed yet, your course will not be available to you until it has been reviewed.
 You’ll need to contact the faculty mentor responsible for your discipline.

 If you teach more than one section, or CRN, of the same course, you have the option to combine them together.
 Combining sections is referred to as crosslisting, and is a manual task that needs to be done by the Distance Education department.
 If you’d like to crosslist your courses, fill out a form with your course details.
 Wait until you get confirmation on the crosslisting before proceeding with the next tasks.

 Once your new course is available, you can copy content from a previous term.
 This allows you to quickly prepare your next course using the material from last term.